lchandelier/korat/README.md

  * [https://www.npmjs.com/package/gulp-if](https://www.npmjs.com/package/gulp-if)

-### Styleguide/Fabricator
-If you are on Windows, you may need to install Python 2.7.

-If you want to add a styleguide to your project, just use the `gulp styleguide` command.
-It will untar Fabricator in the **styleguide** folder.
-To install it, you just have to be in the styleguide folder and launch the command `npm start`
-Every time you will update CSS/JS in your project, it'll be updated in the styleguide folder (by default in **styleguide/src/assets/toolkit**).
-Follow the doc for more informations [http://fbrctr.github.io/docs/] (http://fbrctr.github.io/docs/)

 ### Accessibility check
 Just run the `gulp axe` command.
 It will report all accessibility issues in your console and in the a11yResult.json file.
 This file will be located in the aXeReports directory.